deanbot/dark-sky-skeleton/README.md

   .then(data => console.log(data));
 ```

-Feel free to omit setting of latitude and longitude for subsequent calls i.e.:
+Feel free to omit setting of latitude and longitude for subsequent calls, i.e.:

 ```javascript
 darkSkyApi.latitude(lat)